Bluetooth AVRCP: What Is It and Which Version to Choose?

 It’s important to remember that any of the versions can work with a range of control devices.
 The simple remotes included with an Amazon Fire or Apple TV can use these versions.
 For a seamless and interactive TV experience you can get at home, check out this Universal Smart TV Remote Control on Amazon that supports the latest AVRCP versions.

-More commonly, you will probably see them in the form of a smartphone app designed to control media devices.
+More commonly, you will probably see them in the form of a smartphone app designed to control media devices, such as a media player.
 As you move up in versions, you’ll see why the smartphone app has more to offer as the technology advances.

 All of that said, these are the detailed specifications of each AVRCP version.